MenxLi/RGB2HTMLColor/README.md

 # RGB2HTMLColor
-Transfer of RGB color code to HTML color code
+A python script that transfer RGB color code to HTML color code

+use:
+    $ ./RGB2HTMLColor 0 255 128
+    >> #00ff80